vincejstraub/vincejstraub/README.md

 ### Research interests

-I’m currently looking to for PhD programs that use computational methods to study one or more of the following topics: collective intelligence; gender inequality, sociogenomics, and demography; digital ethics; creativity and artificial intelligence.
+I’m currently looking for PhD programs that use computational methods to study one or more of the following topics: collective intelligence; gender inequality, sociogenomics, and demography; digital ethics; creativity and artificial intelligence.
+Feel free to reach out to me :)

 <!--
 ### High-throughput Animal Tracking Data